 We've spent tens of hours comparatively testing these laundry pods.
 We then purchased each one to put through a gauntlet of side-by-side tests, evaluating a series of metrics.

 Cleaning power refers to the ability of a laundry pod to remove stains from your garments.
-This is a principle function and key distinction of a laundry pod; some can handle the toughest of stains while others leave much to be desired.
+This is a principle function and key distinction of a laundry pod; some can handle the toughest stains, while others leave much to be desired.

-After washing, we put each strip side by side and had a panel of judges blindly score each stain both comparatively and with a photo comparison of before and after to come up with the post-laundering stain score.
+After washing, we put each strip side by side and had a panel of judges blindly score each stain both comparatively and with a photo comparison of before and afters to come up with the post-laundering stain score.
 The scores were then tallied up to create a total cleaning power score for each pod.
 Lower scores indicate better cleaning power than higher scores.
-We washed with six pound loads of different materials — all in cold water.
-We air-dried each strip in consistent lighting; to avoid any heat impact in stain removal, we did not use a dryer.
+We washed with six-pound loads of different materials — all in cold water.
+We air-dried each strip in the same environment; to avoid any heat impact in stain removal, we did not use a dryer.

-The All Mighty 4-1 Pacs, All Mighty Pacs Free and Clear, and Gain Flings had impressive performance.
-The All 4-1 performed well against wine, coffee, and oil stains, while the Gain Flings had well-rounded performance across all stains; most notably, grass.
+The All Mighty 4-1 Pacs, All Mighty Pacs Free and Clear, and Persil Discs gave an impressive performance.
+The All 4-1 performed well against wine, coffee, and oil stains, while the Persil Disc had a well-rounded performance across all stains.

 Our testing showed that environmentally friendly cleaners do not have the same cleaning power as other detergents; this is mostly due to the different enzymes and chemicals found in each.
 However, the environmentally friendly pods in this review provide enough cleaning power for medium soiled loads.
-The Seventh Generation Free and Clear Pod offered similar cleaning power to the Arm and Hammer 4-1, both offering similar performance.
+The Seventh Generation Free and Clear Pod offered similar cleaning power to the Arm and Hammer 4-1.

 The Tide products offered the most secure childproofing system.
 It has two discrete push tabs on the sides of the lid to push simultaneously and then turn.
 This system was challenging to open with one hand, indicating that children with small hands should have a hard time opening the lid.